benf549/GraysonLabWebsiteRedesign/README.md

 - Push website to the main page url
 - Backup the old website
 - update relative paths for gallery page since links weren't working.

+(8/29/2022) 9:45pm - 10:15pm

+- Add Eileen and Jinghong to people page
+- Remove Wonhee and Renee from people page.